 Simply spray, let the natural citrus solvent penetrate the mess, then wipe away all of that gunk.
 It’s approved for use on most surfaces in your space, including metal, ceramic tile, and Formica.
 At the end of your cleaning session, all you’ll be left with is a fragrant lemon scent.

 Best Drain Cleaner: Rockwell Invade Bio Drain Gel

 Sweet orange smell

 So thick that it can be hard to rinse through

 If the drain in your kitchen sink is sluggish, pour this drain down the pipe.
-It’s a great option for kitchens because it has a sweet citrus smell that isn’t at all chemically.
+It’s a great option for kitchens because it has a sweet citrus smell.
 Still, it effectively cuts through any and all gunk that’s causing the backup, thanks to a specialized thick formula that clings to the sides of your drain.
-It can even kill drain flies—and anyone who’s ever had drain flies knows how tough that is!
-And, as an added bonus, because it’s formulated with a naturally-derived active ingredient, it won’t harm septic systems or municipal water treatment options.
+It can even kill drain flies—and anyone who’s ever had drain flies knows how tough that is.
+And, as an added bonus, because it’s formulated with a naturally derived active ingredient, it won’t harm septic systems or municipal water treatment options.

 Best Polish: Bar Keepers Friend Liquid Cleanser

 Container is hard to squeeze